electron/governance/wg-releases/README.md

 * **Sync Meeting** 1 hour each Wednesday, alternating between two times: [16:30 UTC](https://duckduckgo.com/?q=16%3A30+UTC&ia=answer) and [23:00 UTC](https://duckduckgo.com/?q=23%3A00+UTC&ia=answer).

 Meeting notes may be viewed in [meeting-notes](meeting-notes).

-## Current Objective and Key Results

-**Objective:**

-Reduce frustrations of major app consumers

-**Key Results:**

-* Lower the number of regressions experienced in major release lines.
-* Reduce time to discovering regressions in major release lines.
-* Increase number of apps testing against the major release line in beta.
-* Improved quality and quantity of communication around release-related information.

-**Objective:**

-Save expensive humans time

-**Key Results:**

-* Make a person’s worth of time appear.